vzexg-2/CloudX/README.md

 HTTPS itself is a secure version of a protocol, but HTTP is not so website that still use HTTP protocol has a 55% chance of being attacked by DDoS

-## CloudX is trash.
+## CloudX Is under development.
-CloudX is new and still has a error so don't have much expectations about this script.
+CloudX is new and has many error so don't have much expectations about this program.

 ( My grammar is bad )